ojullien/Apache2.4/README.md

 Apache2.4 personnal configuration and website templates on Debian linux distribution.

-*Note: I use this package for my own projects, it contains only the features I need.*
+*Note: I use those templates for my own projects, they contain the features I need.*

 ## Table of Contents